 Schultz Flood Area Workshop

 June 18, 10:00 a.m.
 Financial Options and Property Values Sponsored by District 2 Supervisor Liz Archuleta and District 4 Supervisor Mandy Metzger Disasters create financial hardships for property owners.
-Many have questions about refinancing, loans and alternatives to foreclosure. … [Read more...] about Schultz Flood Area Workshop
+Many have questions about refinancing, loans and alternatives to foreclosure.
+Others have questions about property values, how to prepare and market your property for sale or rent.
+Banking and Real Estate representatives will provide information and answer questions on … [Read more...] about Schultz Flood Area Workshop

 AZ Receives $29.2 Million in Federal Emergency Relief

 Ravaged by one of the worst winter storms in state history and the Schultz Fire that claimed 15,000 acres in 2010, Northern Arizona will receive the majority of the $29.2 million Federal Highway Administration Emergency Relief funds that were recently awarded to the state.
-According to the … [Read more...] about AZ Receives $29.2 Million in Federal Emergency Relief
+According to the Arizona Department of Transportation, the Federal Highway Administration funds reimburse state and local jurisdictions for the repair or reconstruction of highways, roads and bridges that were damaged in … [Read more...] about AZ Receives $29.2 Million in Federal Emergency Relief

 State Offering Flood Prevention Funding